 Through Socratic seminars and the Great Books of Western Civilization, students explore questions of philosophy, history, and pedagogy with the aim of forming teachers who are not just knowledgeable about their discipline and skilled practitioners, but virtuous men and women who love to learn.

 Designed for working teachers, the majority of MAT courses take place during two 5-week summer residencies in St. Davids, PA.
 Other courses are taught online.

-- Philosophy & History of Education I (Ancient and Medieval) - taught by Dr. Brian Williams
+- Philosophy & Psychology of the Young Person - taught by Dr. Kevin Clark

-- Philosophy & History of Education II (Modern) - taught by Dr. Fred Putnam
+- Classical Pedagogy I - taught by Dr. Fred Putnam

-- Great Conversations I (The True) - taught by Dr. Phil Cary
+- Great Conversations III (The Beautiful) - taught by Greg Wolfe

-- Reading and the Soul - taught by Dr. Kathryn Smith
+- Classical Pedagogy II - taught by Dr. Kathryn Smith